lilanpei/NMT/README.md

 In order to convert the dataset into matrices, we need to zero pad the sentences to a fixed-length format, by utilizing the max-length of sentences in the dataset or truncating sentences with a user-defined max_length (e.g., 35, since 91% sentences have the length less than or equal to 35 in Mircoblog set).
 In this way we can also reduce the memory consumption.
 ### 5) One hot encoding:
 Since we will use **Keras functional API** to create model, so we need to specify the encoder_inputs, decoder_inputs, and decoder_outputs before the training.
 The decoder_outputs is the same as decoder_inputs but offset by one timestep[5].
-*Note: in this case, decoder_outputs are one-hot encoded, thus it may cause memory consumption problem.*
+*Note: in this case, decoder_outputs are one-hot encoded, thus it may cause high memory consumption problem.*

 ## 4. Word Embedding
 In the code we use a **flag** to switch from using the pre_trained fasttext word_embedding(by default) to training a fasttext model.